-Using serverless technologies, you only provision the exact resources you use.
-The serverless architecture reduces the amount of underlying infrastructure you need to manage, allowing you to focus on onboarding new customers and building new product feature enhancements.
-You can use automated deployments to deploy the isolated CDP tenants into any region quickly - providing data residence and reduced latency.
-In addition, you can experiment and test each CDP layer, enabling you to perform comparative testing against varying load levels, configurations, and services.
+The services selected for this Guidance are designed to enhance your workload performance.
+For example, by using serverless technologies, you only provision the exact resources you use.
+The serverless architecture reduces the amount of underlying infrastructure you need to manage, allowing you to focus on solving your business needs.
+You can also use automated deployments to deploy the different components of this Guidance into any AWS Region quickly, providing data residence and reduced latency.

 The sample code; software libraries; command line tools; proofs of concept; templates; or other related technology (including any of the foregoing that are provided by our personnel) is provided to you as AWS Content under the AWS Customer Agreement, or the relevant written agreement between you and AWS (whichever applies).
 You should not use this AWS Content in your production accounts, or on production or other critical data.
 You are responsible for testing, securing, and optimizing the AWS Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
 Deploying AWS Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon EC2 instances or using Amazon S3 storage.